Seven Hawaiian Airlines passengers taken to hospital after smoke in the cabin forces plane evacuation

-(CNN)Seven passengers were taken to hospitals when a Hawaiian Airlines flight landed in Honolulu on Thursday with smoke in the cabin and cargo hold, officials said.
+(CNN)Seven passengers were taken to hospitals when a Hawaiian Airlines flight landed in Honolulu on Thursday morning with smoke in the cabin and cargo hold, officials said.

 The passengers had "smoke-related symptoms," Hawaiian Airlines said in a statement.

+The smoke buildup happened because oil was leaking "onto hot parts of the plane's engine and air conditioning pressurization system," according to a statement released by the airline, which blamed the leak on a failed seal.

-Daniel K. Inouye International Airport Fire Chief Glenn Mitchell described their injuries as "minor respiratory" in nature.
-The seven injured were five adults and two children, Chief Operating Officer Jon Snook said.
+Daniel K. Inouye International Airport Fire Chief Glenn Mitchell described the passengers' injuries as "minor respiratory" in nature.
+The seven injured were five adults and two children, airline Chief Operating Officer Jon Snook said.

+The flight from Oakland, California, made its emergency landing around 11:30 a.m.
+HT.
 The other 177 passengers and the seven crew members were bused to the terminal.

-The airline has not found the source of the smoke or found evidence of a fire, Snook said.

 The smoke began filling the cabin 20 minutes before the plane's arrival, he said.